nitindermohan/oak-new-docs/content/docs/manuals/advanced-cluster-setup.md

 ```

 This script will download the required files to a directory called cluster_orchestrator.
 From there it will walk you through
 configuring the cluster.
-One the setup is complete it will build the cluster orchestrator and register with the root orchestrator.
+Once the setup is complete, it will build the cluster orchestrator and register with the root orchestrator.

 {{< callout context="danger" title="Note" icon="outline/alert-octagon" >}}
 The root orchestrator has to be reachable by the cluster orchestrator.
 When not on the same network the root orchestrator URL has to be a public